Before you start making offers on your next home, it's a good idea to know your budget - including how much you can borrow on a mortgage.

 Conversely, someone with a good credit history who budgets effectively is more likely to be approved for a high-LTV mortgage over a longer term.
 Fiscal responsibility is very reassuring to the lender!

-But there’s a lot to consider before diving into mortgage applications.
+There’s a lot to consider before diving into mortgage applications.

-As mentioned, how much you can afford to borrow depends on your deposit, your income, your credit history, and the value of the property itself.
+How much you can afford to borrow depends on your deposit, your income, your credit history, and the value of the property itself.
 If you’re concerned about any of these, talk to an independent mortgage adviser before getting stuck into the application process.